27 Perfect Christmas Appetizers

 Marinated Olives with Orange

-Olives marinated in citrus juice, garlic and spicy crushed red pepper become a sensational cocktail-party snack.
-Put these out after dinner, as well, for any guests who want something light and simple to snack on.
+Olives marinated in citrus juice, garlic, and spicy crushed red pepper become a sensational cocktail snack.

 Maple-Dijon Salmon Skewers

 These simple skewers feature a glaze of maple syrup, lemon juice, Dijon mustard, whole-grain mustard, and a little bit of grapeseed oil.

 Mustard and white pepper amp up the heat in this homemade mayo for shrimp.

 “Once finished, you can blanket it in smoked salmon and crème fraîche, or layer it with pastrami and whole grain mustard,” Gail Simmons writes.
 “Or even simpler: enjoy it under a gently fried egg for breakfast.
 It doesn’t get much cozier than that.”

 Bourekas are crisp, savory little parcels filled with anything from vegetables and cheese to ground meat.
 Inspired by his grandmother’s recipe, Michael Solomonov’s version is stuffed with sweet potato, Bulgarian feta, dill, and olives.

 After a whirl in the food processor, Brussels sprouts and tahini come together to form a creamy dip in this riff on baba ghanoush.
 Michael Solomonov serves it topped with more roasted Brussels sprouts and hazelnuts, and with warm pita for dipping.